Update (January 2017): We’ve now scored six repositioning cruise deals over the past three years, each for less than $50 a day using this method!

 2a) Give Up an Email Address

 In order to search using this site, you must provide them with your email address.
 But don’t worry, they don’t spam you with tons of solicitations.
 I just get one email per week (usually on a Wednesday or Thursdays).
-And it’s actually an email I look foreword to seeing, as it includes all the latest cruise deals.
+And it’s actually an email I look forward to seeing, as it includes all the latest cruise deals.
 You can always opt out of the emails later if you want.
 But for now, just give them your email so you can continue with your search.

 2b) Perform a “Custom Search”